jktrn/enscribe.dev-hexo/source/_posts/writeups/byu/osint-compilation.md

 This guy even claims it to be holy water:

 {% blockquote - Nicholas Martinez %}
 This water from Wyatt P. Memorial Water tower has changed the way I see water, and drink it.
-Everytime I see this water tower, it makes me want quality water.
+Every time I see this water tower, it makes me want quality water.
 Forget Poland Spring or Fiji.
 This is quality water!
 You know how in the Book of John Chapter 2, the Savior Jesus Christ turned water into wine?
 Well he actually turned already good wine to water from Wyatt P. Memorial Water tower.
 {% endblockquote %}

 This one might be my favorite: